How To Teach a Dog to Drop It & Leave It [with Pictures & Video]

 Gigo drops the bully stick for "empty fingers"

 - Practice how to teach a dog to "drop it" with objects that interest him, but he is not allowed to chew such as tissues, pens (with the ink removed), wrappers, shoes, etc. Then practice these “how to train your dog” steps outside with items like pine cones, rocks, sticks, leaves, animal poop, etc.

 - If your dog already enjoys grabbing objects and having a game of chase, you should begin by teaching him that you will not play chase with him.
 Ignore him when he runs away with an object, and he will probably drop the item on his own once he is bored with it.
 If you must get the item right away, try distracting him by ringing the doorbell or knocking on the door.
 He will most likely drop the object in the excitement, and you will then have an opportunity to retrieve it.

 - If your dog will not drop a dangerous item, even when you offer a yummy treat or ring the doorbell, you will be forced to open his mouth to remove it.
 To do this, place your fingers on his lips behind his canines and pull his mouth open.
 You will now be able to retrieve the item.
 Make sure you give him a big reward for allowing this treatment and keep that dangerous item out of reach in the future until he is ready to use it during "drop it" training sessions.

 Forcing Gigo's mouth open in an emergency

-I hope this article has helped you to teach your dog how to "drop it" and "leave it".
-If so, please consider becoming a customer or sharing this article with a friend.
+I hope this article has helped you to teach a dog how to "drop it" and "leave it".
+If so, please consider becoming a customer of Pet Expertise or share this article with a friend.
 Visit our blog for more articles on how to train a dog to have good manners.
 We also stock lots of training aids, exercise aids, and other dog gear!